uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_db_shutdown.md

 ![Shutdown Node](images/Shutdown_Node.png)

-If you want to completely remove a node from the cluster, use the `cockroach exterminate` command.
-This will shut down the node, destroy all data held by the node, and remove the node from the cluster.

 {{site.data.alerts.warning}}
 The Admin UI is served from the same cockroach executable that runs the database node.
 If you shutdown the database node that your Admin UI is connected to, it will stop working.
 You will need to reconnect to another operational node.
 {{site.data.alerts.end}}